AlphaStar (software)

-AlphaStar is a computer program by DeepMind that plays the video game StarCraft II.
+AlphaStar is an artificial intelligence (AI) software developed by DeepMind for playing the video game StarCraft II.
 It was unveiled to the public by name in January 2019.
-In a significant milestone for artificial intelligence, AlphaStar attained Grandmaster status in August 2019.
+AlphaStar attained "Grandmaster" status in August 2019, considered a milestone for AI in video games at the time.

 Background

 Games created for humans are considered to have external validity as benchmarks of progress in artificial intelligence.
-IBM's chess-playing Deep Blue (1997) and DeepMind's AlphaGo (2016) were considered major milestones; some argue that StarCraft would also be a major milestone, due to StarCraft's "real-time play, partial observability, no single dominant strategy, complex rules that make it hard to build a fast forward model, and a particularly large and varied action space."
+IBM's chess engine Deep Blue (1997) and DeepMind's AlphaGo (2016) were considered major milestones; some argue that StarCraft would also be a major milestone, due to the game's "real-time play, partial observability, no single dominant strategy, complex rules that make it hard to build a fast forward model, and a particularly large and varied action space."
 Though difficult, StarCraft may still be tractable with current technology because "its rules are known and the world is discrete with only a few types of objects".

-StarCraft II is a popular fast-paced online real-time strategy game by Blizzard Entertainment.
+StarCraft II is a popular fast-paced online real-time strategy game developed by Blizzard Entertainment.